derekjamescurtis/jakartapm/README.md

 * News
-** Trusted site admins can post site news/announcements ** Authenticated users will be permitted to post comments -- considering using disqus ** Comments can be moderated by trusted users
+** Trusted site admins can post site news/announcements ** Authenticated users will be permitted to post comments -- considering using discuss ** Comments can be moderated by trusted users
 ** Authenticated users can flag comments they see as inappropriate
 * Event Calendar